RoyVoetman/laravel-repository-pattern/README.md

     ]
 );
 ```

+> The described transaction pipe is already included in this packages as `RoyVoetman\Repositories\Pipes\Transaction`

 ## Transactions
 This package provides a transaction pipe which can be used to run a certain pipeline in a database transaction.